AcademySoftwareFoundation/OpenColorIO/docs/CompatibleSoftware.rst

 PhotoFlow
 *********

-It supports OCIO via a dedicated tool that can load a given configuration and apply the available color transforms.
+PhotoFlow supports OCIO via a dedicated tool that can load a given configuration and apply the available color transforms.
+So far the tool has been tested it with the `Filmic <https://github.com/sobotka/filmic-blender>`__ and `ACES <https://opencolorio.org/configurations/aces_1.0.3.html>`__ configs.

 Website : `<https://github.com/aferrero2707/PhotoFlow>`__

-Documentation :

-- So far the tool has been tested it with the `Filmic <https://github.com/sobotka/filmic-blender>`__ and `ACES <https://opencolorio.org/configurations/aces_1.0.3.html>`__ configs.

 Photoshop